-Bioenergy projects can significantly reduce woody forest biomass that would otherwise be consumed in a fire or left to decay, and lead agencies can use these provisions to help clarify such projects' benefits and account for their value, particularly when considering life cycle emissions.
-Changes to the Checklist could go into more specific detail about these benefits, which would only require a modification of the Checklist by OPR and CNRA, avoiding the need for legislative intervention.
+Because bioenergy projects can significantly reduce woody forest liability biomass that would otherwise be consumed in a fire or be left to decay, lead agencies can use Appendix F and energy analyses in EIRs to help clarify such projects' benefits and account for their value, particularly as understood when life cycle emissions are fully considered.
+Amendments to Appendix F could go into more specific detail about these benefits and could be made through rulemaking proposed by LCI and carried out by CNRA, avoiding the need for any action by the Legislature.